COLA-Laboratory/kpi/README.md

 * Run `code\algorithms\KPITU.py` to observe the results of KPITU on the specified test problem separately.
 Other `.py` files in `code\algorithms` can be run separately like this to get the corresponding results.

 ## Examples of the search dynamics of KPITU for identifying knee point(s).
-* Problems with only one knee point, such as PMOP1 with A=2 in 2D and 3D:
+- Example of a problem with only one knee point
 <p align="center">
     <img src="https://github.com/COLA-Laboratory/kpi/blob/master/gif/PMOP1_M2_A2.gif" width="400"/><img src="https://github.com/COLA-Laboratory/kpi/blob/master/gif/PMOP1_M3_A2.gif" width="400"/>
 </p>
-* Problems with more than one knee point, such as PMOP1 with A=4 in 2D and 3D:
+- Example of a problem with more than one knee point
 <p align="center">
     <img src="https://github.com/COLA-Laboratory/kpi/blob/master/gif/PMOP1_M2_A4.gif" width="400"/><img src="https://github.com/COLA-Laboratory/kpi/blob/master/gif/PMOP1_M3_A4.gif" width="400"/>
 </p>